-- 1. GENERAL: A fire protection engineer must be a full participant of the A/E team for each phase of the project from concept through design, construction, and occupancy.
-The design team fire protection engineer must be licensed and have at least six years' experience, of which at least three consecutive years are directly involved in fire protection engineering and life safety applicable to the specific project as determined by the City, and which can be verified by documentation.
-The A/E and fire protection engineer must perform the following minimum requirements and review with the Madison Fire Department Fire Protection Engineer at each phase of design and any revisions during construction: - a.
-Analysis of: Building construction, occupancy classification, means of egress, fire alarm system, water-based fire extinguishing system(s), non-water-based fire extinguishing system(s), smoke control system(s) - b.
+- 1. GENERAL: A mechanical engineer must be a full participant of the A/E team for each phase of the project from concept through design, construction, and occupancy.
+The mechanical engineer must be licensed and have at least six years' experience, of which at least three consecutive years are directly involved in fire protection engineering and life safety applicable to the specific project as determined by the City.
+The A/E and mechanical engineer must perform the following minimum requirements and review with the Madison Fire Department Fire Protection Engineer at each phase of design and any revisions during construction: - a.
+Analysis of: Building construction, occupancy classification, means of egress, fire alarm system, waterbased fire extinguishing system(s), non-water-based fire extinguishing system(s), smoke control system(s) - b.
 Calculations for: egress, water supply, smoke control (fire dynamics) and timed egress, audibility for fire alarm system - c.
-Design of all fire protection and life safety systems, including but not limited to: Fire alarm system, water-based fire extinguishing system(s), smoke control systems and stair pressurization systems.
+Design of all fire protection and life safety systems, including but not limited to: Fire alarm system, waterbased fire extinguishing system(s), smoke control systems and stair pressurization systems.